bjornrobertsson/on-stop-project/README.md

 # This should work but currently fails:
 GITHUB_TOKEN=$(coder external-auth access-token GH)
 ```

+**See `main.tf-desired.txt`** for the clean implementation that should work according to Coder documentation but currently fails due to the agent authorization bug.

 ## Auto-Merge and Branch Management
 - Automatically switches to main/master branch before pushing